oktadev/okta-blog/_source/_posts/2022-05-16-jhipster-k8s-azure.md

 ## Modifying the generated JHipster microservice project for Azure and Cosmos DB

 This project is based on two of Matt Raible's tutorials: [Reactive Java Microservices with Spring Boot and JHipster](/blog/2021/01/20/reactive-java-microservices) and [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
-In these tutorials, he builds a reactive Java microservice and shows how to deploy it to Google Cloud (GCP).
+In these tutorials, he builds a reactive Java microservice architecture and shows how to deploy it to Google Cloud (GCP).
 I have modified the project to work with Azure and Cosmos DB.

 You will first run the project using Docker Compose.
 Once you have this working, you will run the project as a Kubernetes cluster on Azure.
 The modifications were relatively minor and involved removing the unnecessary MongoDB instances (from both the `docker-compose.yml` file and from the Kubernetes descriptors) as well as updating environment values to point the `store` service to the Cosmos DB instance instead of a MongoDB instance.